raphaelmansuy/tutorials/07_agent/01_chapter.md

 By the end of this comprehensive guide, you'll be able to:

 **Week 1 Foundations:**
-- Set up a complete ADK development environment
+- Set up a complete ADK development environment (Python v1.0.0 and Java v0.1.0)
 - Build and deploy your first intelligent agent
-- Understand the three types of agents and when to use each
+- Understand the three core agent categories and when to use each
+- Master the ADK evaluation framework for testing and debugging

 **Week 2 Core Capabilities:**
-- Create sophisticated tool integrations
+- Create sophisticated tool integrations with 100+ model support
 - Implement multi-agent collaboration patterns
 - Build stateful, context-aware agent interactions
+- Configure model-agnostic agents (Gemini, OpenAI, Claude, local models)

 **Week 3 Production Readiness:**
-- Deploy agents to Google Cloud Platform
+- Deploy agents to Vertex AI Agent Engine
-- Implement security and monitoring
+- Implement comprehensive evaluation and monitoring
 - Scale agent systems for enterprise workloads
+- Master security and compliance best practices

 **Week 4 Advanced Patterns:**
 - Build custom agents for specialized use cases
-- Implement real-time streaming interactions
+- Implement real-time streaming interactions (voice/video with Gemini Live API)
 - Create comprehensive agent testing strategies
+- Design enterprise-grade multi-agent architectures

 **Your 24-Hour Challenge:**
 After reading this chapter, spend 30 minutes brainstorming one business process in your current organization that could benefit from agent automation.
 Write down: